Comparisons

 Best Shipping Service for Small Packages (Under 1 lb)

-This guide compares every major service available for packages under 1 lb so you can confidently choose the most cost-effective option.
+This guide compares every carrier and service for sub-1 lb packages so you can pick the most cost-effective option.

 Service Options for Packages Under 1 lb